 Expansion into Syria put Arabs in contact with the works of Plato, Aristotle and neo-Platonists.
-In the mid-800s, during the golden age of Abbasid rule out of Baghdad, an Arab Muslim, al-Kindi, was a prominent figure there and appointed by a number of Abbasid Caliphs to oversee the translation of Greek scientific and philosophical texts into Arabic.
+In the mid-800s, an Arab Muslim, al-Kindi (801-73), was a prominent figure in Baghdad and appointed by the caliph to oversee the translation of Greek scientific and philosophical texts into Arabic.

-He was concerned with air, water and soil contaminations.
-In medicine, he developed a mathematical scale to quantify the strength of a drug and he provided the first scientific explanation and treatment for epilepsy.
+Al-Kindi was concerned with air, water and soil contaminations.
+In medicine he developed a scale to quantify the strength of a drug, and he provided the first scientific explanation and treatment for epilepsy.
 Wikipedia describes him as "partly influenced by the ideas of Galen, and partly by his own personal experience and other Muslim physicians in his time."

 He could hardly go wrong in introducing Muslims to the decimal system, borrowed from the Babylonians, India or wherever – and eventually to find its way to Western Europe.

-He stated that revelation was a superior source of knowledge to reason because it guaranteed matters of faith that reason could not uncover.
-On the other hand, he stated that "We must not hesitate to recognize the truth and to accept it no matter what is its origin, no matter if it comes to us from the ancients or from foreign people."
+Al-KIndi stated that revelation was a superior source of knowledge to reason because it guaranteed matters of faith that reason could not uncover.
+Also, he said that "We must not hesitate to recognize the truth and to accept it no matter its origin, no matter if it comes to us from the ancients or from foreign people."

-Al-Kindi enjoyed the patronage of the caliphs, al-Ma'mun and a-Mu'tasim, but caliph rule was deteriorating and there was more concern with Islamic orthodoxy, with al-Kindi losing caliph support and attacked for straying from orthodoxy.
+Al-Kindi enjoyed the patronage of the caliphs al-Mamun (reign 813-33) and al-Mu'tasim (833-42), but caliph rule was deteriorating and Al-Kindi was under attack for straying from orthodoxy.

 Copyright © 2009-2015 by Frank E. Smitha.
 All rights reserved.